DeepRegNet/DeepReg/docs/source/docs/configuration.md

 #### Local and GlobalNet

-The LocalNet has an encoder-decoder structure, and extracts information from tensors at certain levels.
+The LocalNet has an encoder-decoder structure, and extracts information from tensors at one or multiple resolution levels.
 We can define which levels to extract info from with the `extract_levels` argument.

 The GlobalNet encodes the image and uses the bottleneck layer to output an affine transformation using a FCN.